 Included in each newsletter are a list of share items with descriptions, cooking or storage tips, important dates, preserving information, helpful hints, recipes, and feature articles about the farm and its workers, interesting facts about produce, and topics related to CSA and the organic food movement.
 The newsletter is designed, written, and edited by Deb, Richard, and farm interns.
 Contributions from members are also welcome, if we have space.
 Contact Deb.

-We suggest that you keep all of your newsletters in a binder or folder, so you can refer back to recipes, nutritional information, and cooking or storage tips throughout the season, or refer to them online.
+If you like the paper version, we suggest that you keep all of your newsletters in a binder or folder, so you can refer back to recipes, nutritional information, and cooking or storage tips throughout the season, but you can always refer to them on our website.
 We also try to keep the formatted newsletter to a 2-page minimum, which means that we don´t list all the share items´ descriptions every week, but refer you to previous newsletters for information on items that have already appeared in your shares.

-Cook book available for purchase from the farm: We highly recommend an inexpensive cookbook called FROM ASPARAGUS TO ZUCCHINI: A GUIDE TO COOKING FARM-FRESH SEASONAL PRODUCE by the Madison Area Community Supported Agriculture Coalition (“The A to Z cookbook”).
+An inexpensive cookbook that we have available, which we highly recommend is called FROM ASPARAGUS TO ZUCCHINI: A GUIDE TO COOKING FARM-FRESH SEASONAL PRODUCE by the Madison Area Community Supported Agriculture Coalition (“The A to Z cookbook”).
 It has an easy-to-follow format with produce listed from A to Z, background information, cooking and storage tips, and recipes.
-It is available from us for $15 (normally $19.95) at each distribution site throughout June or until they run out.
+It is available from us for $16 (normally $19.95) at each distribution site throughout June or until they run out.
 It is a very handy resource and also makes a great gift!

-Preserving book available for purchase: We are offering another resource called “Saving the Seasons: How to Can, Freeze, or Dry Almost Anything” by the Mennonite Publishing Network.
+In past years we also have had a preserving book available for purchase, but are all out at the moment.
+If you let us know of your interest, we can order some more.
+It is called SAVING THE SEASONS: HOW TO CAN, FREEZE, OR DRY ALMOST ANYTHING by the Mennonite Publishing Network.
 This book was written by a mother-daughter farmer duo, and it includes beautiful photographs and easy to understand instructions for preserving fruits and vegetables.
-It will be available for members for $20.
+It will be available for $20.

 Recipe Websites: There are a number of websites that have recipes listed according to produce name and so are easy to use.
 Please let us know if you know of any other websites that you think others might find useful for recipes.
 Please note the following: www.cooks.com, www.epicurious.com, www.eatingwell.com, www.recipes.com